LanaP2000/Digital-Ckts-On-FPGA/README.md

+Characterization and application of standard digital integrated circuit devices:

-1. UART Receiver-transmitter on a FPGA board
+1. UART on a FPGA board
 2. Digital Clock with alarm on a FPGA board
 3. Complex Combination Lock on a FPGA board